vitobotta/hetzner-k3s/docs/Recommendations.md

 Notes:
 - if you disable the private network due to the limitation mentioned above, encryption will be enforced at CNI level to secure the traffic between nodes over the public network.
 - if you want to use something other than Cilium or Flannel (e.g. Calico), then you can disable the automatic setup of the CNI so you can install a CNI of your choice.
 We may add built in support for more CNIs in future releases.
+- from v2.0.0 on you can also use an external SQL datastore like Postgres instead of the embedded etcd as datastore for the Kubernetes API.
+This can also help scaling larger clusters.

 ## Registry mirror